BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

 ## CLAP
   - Why?: A brand new fully free and open-source plugin standard with no licensing restrictions.
 It was started by an employee of the Bitwig DAW and has since gotten development support from several key players in the audio industry.
 It is built from the ground up by people with real-world experience developing audio software, and such it is designed to fit the needs of actual developers as much as possible.
 It is written in a stable header-only C API, making it easy to create bindings to it in any programming language.
   - Why Not?: It is still kind-of young, and only a handful of DAWs support this standard.
-But this is changing pretty quick, and expect many more DAWs to adpot this standard!
+But this is changing pretty quick, and expect many more DAWs to adopt this standard!
   - License: [`MIT`]
   - Platforms: Linux, Mac, Windows, Android, iOS
   - Support: Currently only supported by a handful of DAWs such as Bitwig, MultitrackStudio, and QTractor, but more DAWs are currently in the works to adopt this standard.